 Girls Inc of New York City has worked with Philliber to create logic models for each of the agency's core programs so as to make clear the strategies used by each, as well as the programs' expected shorter- and longer-term outcomes; design an evaluation strategy for each program, including a data collection protocol; and design all needed data collection instruments for the evaluation of each program.
 Philliber provides detailed analysis of the data they collect annually.

-Knight International Journalism Fellowships has placed more than 50 Fellows in 37 countries, since 2007.
+Knight International Journalism Fellowships places Fellows in countries around the world.
 Administered by the International Center for Journalists, this program seeks tangible changes that improve the quality and free flow of news in the public interest around the world.
 International media professionals work in countries where there are opportunities to promote reliable, insightful journalism that holds officials accountable.
 Working with media partners, these Fellows seek to be catalysts in changing media output, strengthening media organizations, changing journalism practice, creating new networks, promoting digital innovation, building new institutions, producing products to assist journalists in their work, and even in provoking governmental responses to societal issues.
-PRA trains all of the fellows as they go into the field in use of logic models and evaluation.
-PRA has evaluated the work of these Fellows since 2008.
+Philliber trains all of the fellows as they go into the field in use of logic models and evaluation.
+Philliber has evaluated the work of these Fellows since 2008.

 The Border Health Initiative (California Endowment) brought together public health and non-governmental, community-based organizations to address locally defined health concerns.
 In addition to having a role on the evaluation team, Philliber has also developed and delivered a four-session, evaluation capacity building workshop.
 The workshops were conducted in San Diego, Tijuana and Mexicali Mexico.